 Let’s see a couple examples of background images you can use for your Venngage templates.

-This background is great to use for the title card in a presentation.
+This simple, eye-catching wall would make a great business background for the title card in a presentation.
 You can use it to imply movement or moving forward.
 Whether it be with a product you are selling or a process you want your employees to learn, it works!

 Check out how this background image is used in the example below: